-Michigan lawyer explains the difference between workers’ comp vs long term disability and explains how you can get both at the same time.
+Michigan lawyer explains the difference between long term disability vs workers’ comp and explains how you can get both at the same time.

 How to get both long term disability and workers’ compensation?

-Our job as lawyers is to maximize the amount of benefits that a disabled employee receives.
+When it comes to long term disability vs workers’ comp, our job as Michigan lawyers is to maximize the amount of benefits that a disabled employee receives.
 Just because an employee is receiving long term disability does not mean they cannot file a second claim for workers’ compensation.

 Long term disability must typically be paid back if a disabled employee later receives workers’ compensation.
 However, lump sum cash settlements from workers’ compensation can be allocated in a way that avoids significant payback.